NDAR123909/enso-visualization/README.md

 ## Method

 Events use the NOAA CPC definition: a Niño 3.4 anomaly of ±0.5°C held for at least five consecutive months against a 1981–2010 baseline.
-River values are z-scores relative to each gauge's long-term monthly mean, the Colorado and Sacramento run at completely different scales, so raw discharge numbers don't compare across basins.
+River values are z-scores relative to each gauge's long-term monthly mean.
+Note that the Colorado and Sacramento run at completely different scales, so raw discharge numbers don't compare across basins.

 All five sources were pulled into a PostgreSQL database on Aiven as part of an ETL pipeline I built for ISTA 322.
 The visualization draws directly from data queried out of that database.